Magic vs. Cavaliers Player Props Betting Odds

 |3PM

-- The 19.5 points prop total for Banchero on Wednesday matches his season scoring average.
+- The 23.5 point total set for Banchero on Monday is 2.8 more than his season scoring average (20.7).

-- His rebounding average of 6.9 is lower than his over/under on Wednesday (6.5).

 Get Banchero gear at Fanatics!